 top of page

-This August, I’ve been reflecting on lessons gathered from both travel and home.
-Like sunflowers bending toward the sun, an old ship weathering the surf, and the quiet work of letting go - each offers its own reminder of how to move forward with lightness.
+This August, I’ve found myself reflecting on the lessons gathered from both travel and home.
+Like sunflowers bending toward the sun, an old ship weathering the surf, and the quiet work of letting go, each offers its own reminder of how to move forward with lightness.
+These experiences have shaped my understanding of beauty and resilience.

 Lessons from the Sunflowers

 Their instinct to follow the sun is deeply uplifting.
 I notice how their golden petals shine against blue skies, while their dark centers draw the eye inward.
-I’ve returned to them again and again in my art - reminders to seek what is life-giving, and to keep turning toward the light.
+I’ve returned to them again and again in my art—reminders to seek what is life-giving and to keep turning toward the light.
+The sunflowers remind me of the importance of hope and the beauty found in following our true paths.

 Weathered Yet Enduring